Letting customers know you offer Afterpay is the first step to driving more (and higher) sales.

-For many retailers, social media acts as a virtual shopfront.
+For many retailers, social media works as a virtual shopfront.
 A recent report by digital agency Composed found that 60 per cent of Gen Z shoppers in the US use Instagram to discover new brands and products, and more and more consumers are buying straight from social media thanks to shoppable posts and pins.

-“At Poketo, we display the Afterpay logo clearly on our website.” says Ted Vadakan, co-founder of Los Angeles art and homeware store Poketo.
+“At Poketo, we display the Afterpay logo clearly on our website,” says Ted Vadakan, co-founder of Los Angeles art and homeware store Poketo.

 Another key way to let customers know is in the footer of your site, as Drunk Elephant and Biossance have done.
 This is an easily done way to help drive more BNPL (buy now pay later) sales.

 Santa Monica beauty brand Topicals features Afterpay on its product description pages, to let its customer base know how much they’ll pay per payment with Afterpay's BNPL scheme.